Food is never just something to eat. -Margaret Visser

 Nevertheless, no matter how at ease I am with making rotis, when I make them these days, I can’t ever seem to make them fast enough.
 My kids, the older ones and the young one, be it mealtime or bedtime, will all gather in the kitchen, plate in hand, waiting for the next puffed, hot roti to come off the stove and onto their plate.
 As with any bread, fresh is best.
 Topped with butter or ghee, they are devoured quickly.
 Or, as is the case with my more gourmand son, labneh, fresh mozzarella or even maple syrup are all equally viable toppings.
-This will be the bread that binds, at least one more generation to a 4000 year old past; this one though, bearing a German last name.
+This will be the bread that binds, at least one more generation to a 4000 year old past; this generation though, bearing a German last name.

 Roti, an Indian Flatbread

 - 1 1/2 cups whole wheat flour, plus extra in a small bowl for dusting

 - 1/2 cup boiling water plus an extra 3-5 tbsp to be added gradually

 - a belan, an rod type rolling pin as shown in the second photo from the top

 - a patli, an elevated circular board (traditionally wooden) used as the rolling surface.
 An inverted stainless steel thali works well.
 (Forget about rolling directly on a countertop!)

 - a metal spatula with a thin edged blade